danielsuo/danielsuo.github.io/notes/systems/2017-sosp/deepxplore.md

 - Isn't this just another (hand-crafted) mechanism for generating adversarial images?
 Why is neuron coverage important?
 We could relax standard adversarial deep learning and use similar domain-specific constraints

 ## Extension ideas
+- Are there other ways to generate "reasonable inputs" that produce diverse outputs (i.e., different results on different models trained for the same task)
+- Can we show whether or not neuron coverage is actually a good metric (i.e., if we have good neuron coverage, does that really mean we have a good sample of the real world?)